haraka/Haraka/docs/Config.md

     { booleans: ['reject','some_true_value'] }

+The key names should be in the format section.key, if the key name does not specify a section name then it will be presumed to be 'main'.

 This ensures these values are converted to true Javascript booleans when parsed, and supports the following options for boolean values: